boardfish/dissertation/questionnaire.md

 - membership
 - communication with party before escape room starts - chatbot, group?
 - timer visible both to owner and participants

+---

+Need to frame research questions in terms of something that *can be answered by the literature* - maybe work backwards?

+facebook survey: can incorporate, but where?